IbzanHyena/blog.ibzan.co.uk/articles/2023-05-15-thoughts-on-j.md

 ### Cyclic gerunds

-In J, a [gerund][nuvoc-gerunds] is a collection of verbs (sort of &mdash; it&rsquo;s more complicated, but for now this explanation will suffice).
+In J, a [gerund][nuvoc-gerunds] is a collection of verbs (sort of&mdash;it&rsquo;s more complicated, but for now this explanation will suffice).
 Gerunds have several different uses within J, such as allowing for dispatching a different verb based on some condition (see [`@.`&nbsp;agenda][nuvoc-agenda]).
 One of these uses is to alternately apply the different verbs it represents.